Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

-Draw four lines dividing your picture in thirds both horizontally and vertically.
-This lines will intersect on four points, that are called sweet spots (or focal points) of your picture.
+Draw four lines dividing your picture into thirds both horizontally and vertically.
+This lines will intersect on four points, that are called the sweet spots of your picture.
 They mark the general areas where the points of interest or focal points of the painting should be placed, according to the Rule of Thirds.

 Finally Ready to Paint

-It finally time to start painting.
-I squeeze some paint out, not much because acrylics dry quickly.
+It's finally time to start painting.
+Squeeze some paint out, not too much, because acrylics dry quickly.

 Stage 1: Block the Value Shapes In

-The Sky was painted a medium value of blue, living some white areas for the clouds.
+Paint the sky a medium value of blue, leaving some white areas for the clouds.

-At this stage I don’t look at details, but I squint my eyes, and try to see the subject as a combination of big shapes.
+At this stage, don’t look at details, but squint your eyes and try to see the subject as a combination of big shapes.
 The goal is to paint each big shape with a medium value for that shape.
 The darks, lights, and details will be added later.

 Stage 2: Painting Smaller Shapes and Different Values

-At this point my composition is becoming pretty clear, I can see my main shapes, and how they combine on the painting.
-I can still change and correct anything that I don’t like or does not seem to work.
+At this point the composition is becoming pretty clear, you can see the main shapes, and how they combine in the painting.
+You can still change and correct anything that you don’t like or does not seem to work.

 In the meanwhile, I started getting some details on the cow and fixing the hue of its shaded areas.